anchore/syft/schema/cyclonedx/README.md

 equivalents).

 One can also update the schemas and observe the errors in order to make the necessary updates.
-At the time of writing, the cyclonedx.xsd needed modifications to link to the local spdx.xsd, and also to changes the minOccurs for a license tag to 0.
+At the time of writing, the cyclonedx.xsd needed modifications to link to the local spdx.xsd, and also to change the minOccurs for a license tag to 0.
 (The json schema does not require modification for the generated file to lint properly, but can simply be copy/pasted).